 The popular 1961 Corvair Monza gets a big helping of credit.
 Right on its heels, Chevrolet released the SS option for its big cars: buckets, console, etc.. and a six was still the base engine.
 And everyone else plunged in too.
 The Mustang was the explosion.
 Ironically, the LTD arrived only some six months after the Mustang.
 All too quickly, it upset the sporty applecart, and the trappings of luxury were the thing to have in your driveway.

 The mechanical details of the LTD are boring and largely irrelevant.
-It seems like almost all of them came with the first-step optional 352 FE (5.8 L) V8; a dullard of an engine.
-And the Cruise-O-Matic was well known to be the least efficient of the popular Big Three automatics.
-The combination suited the LTD perfectly in a way, as Ford’s major efforts to soften and hush the ride of its all-new ’65 full-sized cars resulted in the beginning of another era: the Great Wallowing Big Fords Epoch.
+It seems (from memory) that the biggest majority of them came with the first-step optional 250 hp 352 FE (5.8 L) V8, due to Ford’s inability to keep up with 289 V8 production thanks to the Mustang’s unexpected sales success.
+Along with the Cruise-O-Matic, the combination suited the LTD well enough in a way, as Ford’s major efforts to soften and hush the ride of its all-new ’65 full-sized cars resulted in the beginning of another era: the Great Wallowing Big Fords Epoch.
+A driver’s car the LTD was not.

 Maybe that’s the real reason the LTD was created; trying to sell the sport qualities of the new ’65s would have been a stretch.
 The Ford Total Performance Era was already fragmenting before it reached its peak.
 And the Great Brougham Epoch wouldn’t need all that expensive racing to make its point.
-Charging 20% more for a different upholstery and a handful of badges was a hell of a lot more profitable too.
-And Ford sold over 100k of the LTD packages in that first year alone.
+Charging 20% more for a different upholstery and a handful of badges was a hell of a lot more profitable too; Ford sold over 100k of the LTD packages in that first year alone.
 No wonder the whole industry piled in, and quickly.
+It didn’t take a genius to see that the profit margins were intoxicating.

-All hail Lee Iaccoca LTD; the Emperor of the Great Brougham Epoch!
+All hail Lee Iaccoca, Sir LTD and Emperor of the Great Brougham Epoch!

 Another great article!
 I know that you aren’t a big fan of full-size Fords, but I’ve always had a soft spot for full-size Fords from the 1960s, and the 1965 model in particular.
 Maybe it was because Matchbox used a 1965 Galaxie sedan as the basis for its police car and fire chief car from 1966-69 in its 1-75 range.
 EVERY boy had these Matchbox cars at that time.